MileHacker Logo

 • Son Tra Peninsula: Features dense forests, pristine beaches, plus possibilities for rare spotting wild animals.

-• Thu Bon River: Connects to Hoi An, offering picturesque views and river activities.
+• Thu Bon River: Connects to The City of lanterns, offering scenic views and activities on the river.

 • Hai Van Pass: A coastal mountain pass with stunning ocean and mountain vistas.